-WASHINGTON, D.C. - The Senate Appropriations Committee today approved the FY2017 Military Construction, Veterans Affairs, and Related Agencies (MilCon-VA) Appropriations Bill, a measure that will provide record-level funding for veterans health care and benefits.
+WASHINGTON, D.C. - The Senate Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies today approved a FY2017 appropriations measure to fund housing for military personnel and their families, support critical infrastructure and facilities for U.S. military forces, and provide record-level funding for veterans' health care and benefits.